tooboooring/TooBoooring-Studio/README.md

 ### Basic Workflow

-1. **Load Video**: Click "Load Video" and select your video file
+1. **Load Video**: Click "Load Video" or drag & drop a video file into the upload zone
+2. **Audio Mixer**: Toggle audio tracks on/off to hear multiple tracks simultaneously (if applicable)
-2. **Select Audio Track**: Choose the audio track to analyze
+3. **Select Audio Track**: Navigate to the AI Tools tab and choose the audio track to analyze
-3. **Detect Silence**: Click "Detect Silence" to identify silent segments
+4. **Detect Silence**: Click "Detect Silence" to identify silent segments
-4. **Review Timeline**: Check the waveform and segments on the timeline
+5. **Review Timeline**: Check the smooth waveform visualization and color-coded segments
-5. **Optional - AI Analysis**: Run AI analysis to get content recommendations
+6. **Optional - AI Analysis**: Run AI analysis to get intelligent content recommendations
-6. **Process Video**: Click "Process Video" to export the edited video
+7. **Export Video**: Navigate to the Export tab and click "Export Video" to render the final video

 ---